section-engineering-education/engineering-education/content/articles/creating-applet-with-threads/index.md

 status: publish
 published: true
 url: /creating-applet-with-threads/
-title: Creating Applet with Thread in Java
+title: Creating an Applet with Threads in Java
 description: In this article, we are going to discuss how to make applets using threads in the Java programming language.
+Threads allow programs to run more efficiently by allowing them to perform many tasks at once.
 author: andrew-odera
 date: 2021-12-23T00:00:00-19:10
 topics: [Languages]